kevinzhuang01/srp_2025/_profiles/franknambeh.md

   and grandparents never had the opportunity to go to college.
-Although I have greatly enjoyed the current scope of my research, I would love to explore different avenues and applications of data science and artificial intelligence in the Sustainable Horizons Institute â\x80\x93 SRP program.
+Although I have greatly enjoyed the current scope of my research, I would love to explore different avenues and applications of data science and artificial intelligence in the Sustainable Horizons Institute – SRP program.
 I am particularly interested in developing models that enhance system transparency, reliability, and fairness.
-The programâ\x80\x99s focus on sustainable, long-term research partnerships and mentorship aligns perfectly with my goals, as I see collaboration as essential not only to my growth as a researcher but also to my development as a future leader in STEM.
+The program’s focus on sustainable, long-term research partnerships and mentorship aligns perfectly with my goals, as I see collaboration as essential not only to my growth as a researcher but also to my development as a future leader in STEM.
 I am excited to engage with experienced researchers, learn from their guidance, and contribute meaningfully